Bhart97/CDE-project/module/part a/README.md

 Login / create an account.
 [GitHub](https://docs.github.com/en/get-started/quickstart/hello-world) offers a cloud-based solution to version control and software development.
 This service allows you to upload your projects to remote repositories as well as streamlining collaboration with others.

 Before you can start editing and saving the changes to your project, you will need to authenticate your local machine and associate it with your GitHub account.
-Open your Linux terminal / Git Bash and modify the following command before running:
+Open your Linux terminal / Git Bash and modify the following command which will create a SSH key using the RSA algorithm:
 ```
 ssh-keygen -t rsa -b 4096 -C <your_email@example.com>
 ```